ENCODE-DCC/pyencoded-tools/README.md

         $ python3 ENCODE_patchSet.py --accession ENCSR000AAA --field read_length:int --data 31
         $ python3 ENCODE_patchSet.py --accession ENCSR000AAA --field documents:list --data document1,document2

-* For integers use ':int'
+* For integers use ':int' or ':integer'
-* For lists use    ':list'
+* For lists use    ':list' or ':array'
 * Lists are appended to unless the *--overwrite* option is used
 * *String are the default and do not require an identifier*

 **Removing data:**
 Data can be removed with the *--remove* option.
 This must be run with the *--update* command to make the changes.

-### ENCODE_release.py

-**_PLEASE NOTE:_** This script is a dryrun-default script, run it with the *--update* option to make any changes

-ENCODE_release.py is a script that will release objects fed to it Default settings only report the status of releaseable objects and will NOT release unless instructed
-In addition if an object fails to pass the Error or Not Compliant audits it will not be released

-**Basic Useage:**

-    $ ./ENCODE_release.py --infile file.txt
+To remove items from a list you must also tag the column header as such, otherwise it will remove the entire item

+       accession    subobject:list
+       ENCSR000AAA  item1,item2
+This removes "item1" and "item2" from the list, you need to include the FULL NAME of the object you want to remove (i.e. “/files/ENCFF000ABD/“)

+       accession     subobject
-    $ ./ENCODE_release.py --infile ENCSR000AAA
+       ENCSR000AAA   item1,item2
-    $ ./ENCODE_release.py --infile ENCSR000AAA,ENCSR000AAB,ENCSR000AAC

-A single column file listing the  identifiers of the objects desired A single identifier or comma separated list of identifiers is also useable

-    $ ./ENCODE_release.py --query "/search/?type=Experiment&status=release+ready"

-A query may be fed to the script to use for the object list

-    $ ./ENCODE_release.py --infile file.txt --update

-*'--update'* should be used whenever you want to PATCH the changes to the database, otherwise the script will stop before PATCHing

-    $ ./ENCODE_release.py --infile file.txt --force --update

-if an object does not pass the 'Error' or 'Not Compliant' audit it can still be released with the *'--force'* option MUST BE RUN WITH *'--update'* TO WORK

-    $ ./ENCODE_release.py --infile file.txt --logall

-Default script will not log status of 'released' objects, using *'--logall'* will make it include the statuses of released items in the report file

-**Misc.
-Useage:**

-The output file default is 'Release_report.txt'
-This can be changed with '--output'

-Default keyfile location is '~/keyfile.json'
-Change with '--keyfile'

-Default key is 'default'
-Change with '--key'

-Default debug is off
-Change with '--debug'
+This will remove the "subobject" from the object completely